GerritKool/LEDitor/README.md

 * Import frames and colors from any image.
 * Save your creations and exchange them with your Homey friends.

-NOTE: Homey's screensavers wont work when a LEDitor animation is actived.
+NOTE 1: The operation of this app may work on some tablets, but it is designed for laptop and desktop PCs.
+Future versions might get mobile support.

+NOTE 2: Homey's screensavers wont work as long as an LEDitor animation is playing.
 Take that in consideration in case you are using screensavers for notifications.
-Homey's built-in animations will pause a LEDitor animation.
+Homey's built-in animations will interrupt an LEDitor animation.
+The LEDitor animation will continue when Homey's animation finished.

 The user's pleasure is my reward.
 People who like to show some extra gratitude can buy me a coffee.